shikijs/shiki/docs/guide/best-performance.md

 If you are bundling Shiki for the web, using the JavaScript engine would be smaller in bundle size and faster in startup time.
 Meanwhile, the [precompiled languages](/guide/regex-engines#pre-compiled-languages) can also reduce the bundle size and startup time, if your target browsers support the latest RegExp features.

+Check the [RegExp Engines](/guide/regex-engines) guide for more details.

 ## Use Workers

 Shiki hightlights the code using Regular Expressions, which can be CPU-intensive.
 You can offload the highlighting work to a Web Worker/Node Worker to avoid blocking the main thread.